Objective-C: Categories

 During the design of Objective-C, one of the main concerns was the maintainability of large code bases.
 Experience from the structured programming world had shown that one of the main ways to improve code was to break it down into smaller pieces.
-Objective-C borrowed and extended the concept of categories from Smalltalk implementations to help with this process.
+Drawing inspiration from mixins in the Common Lisp Object System, the Objective-C concept of categories was developed to help with this process.

-Furthermore, the methods within a category are added to a class at run-time.
-Thus, categories permit the programmer to add methods to an existing class – an open class – without the need to recompile that class or even have access to its source code.
+Categories allow the methods of a class to be dynamically augmented at run-time.
+This made it possible for the programmer to use open classes without the need to recompile that class or even have access to its source code.
 For example, if a system does not contain a spell checker in its String implementation, it could be added without modifying the String source code.

 Methods within categories become indistinguishable from the methods in a class when the program is run.
 A category has full access to all of the instance variables within the class, including private variables.

 If a category declares a method with the same method signature as an existing method in a class, the category's method is adopted.
 Thus categories can not only add methods to a class, but also replace existing methods.
 This feature can be used to fix bugs in other classes by rewriting their methods, or to cause a global change to a class's behavior within a program.
 If two categories have methods with the same name but different method signatures, it is undefined which category's method is adopted.

 Other languages have attempted to add this feature in a variety of ways.
 TOM took the Objective-C system a step further and allowed for the addition of variables also.
 Other languages have used prototype-based solutions instead, the most notable being Self.

 The C# and Visual Basic (.NET) languages implement superficially similar function in the form of extension methods, but these lack access to the private variables of the class.
 Ruby and several other dynamic programming languages refer to the technique as "monkey patching".

 Logtalk implements a concept of categories (as first-class entities) that subsumes Objective-C categories function (Logtalk categories can also be used as fine-grained units of composition when defining e.g. new classes or prototypes; in particular, a Logtalk category can be virtually imported by any number of classes and prototypes).